elastisys/compliantkubernetes/docs/adr/0027-postgresql-external-replication.md

 ### [option 3] - Allow read access to the S3 bucket containing the files that can mimic the replication

-- Good, we can satisfy the custmer need and demonstrate we are flexible and Application Developer oriented.
+- Good, we can satisfy the customer need and demonstrate we are flexible and Application Developer oriented.
 - Good, because we keep the platform stability and integrity intact.
 - Bad, because it involves extra work and some snowflakiness.